ynov-lyon-mobilite-20-21/node-api/API-doc.md

 | price | unspecified | unspecified | string | unspecified |
 | qrcode | unspecified | unspecified | string | unspecified |

+#### Return

+200 OK

+Errors:
+- If no field name or empty : 400 Bad Request 'NAME_REQUIRED'
+- If no field type or empty : 400 Bad Request 'TYPE_REQUIRED'
+- If no field date or empty : 400 Bad Request 'DATE_REQUIRED'
+- If no field address or empty : 400 Bad Request 'ADDRESS_REQUIRED'
+- If no field description or empty : 400 Bad Request 'DESCRIPTION_REQUIRED'
+- If no field price or empty : 400 Bad Request 'PRICE_REQUIRED'
+- If no field qrcode or empty : 400 Bad Request 'QRCODE_REQUIRED'
+- If event already exist : 400 Bas Request 'EVENT_ALREADY_EXISTS'
+- If couldn't save event : 500 Internal Server Error 'UNKNOWN_ERROR'

 ---

 ### Read All